Japanese star Hana Kimura likely took her own life after relentless trolling. One man who targeted her was just fined $81.

 While the show has captivated millions worldwide since it was first broadcast in 2015, with thousands applying to be featured on the show each year, some contestants have struggled to deal with the incessant bullying that seemingly comes with life in the spotlight.

 Former contestant Sophie Gradon took her own life in 2018, with her heartbroken boyfriend following shortly after.
-In 2019, former contestant and British footballer Mike Thalassitis also committed suicide.
+In 2019, former contestant and British footballer Mike Thalassitis also died by suicide.

-In February last year, the show’s host, Caroline Flack, who many branded “the face of Love Island,” also committed suicide in her London home.
+In February last year, the show’s host, Caroline Flack, who many branded “the face of Love Island,” also died by suicide in her London home.
 Before her death, the star was embroiled in a domestic violence case and had been charged with assaulting her partner.

 Hassan reported from London.
 Inuma reported from Tokyo.